veepionyc/VPKHeartbeatDemo/README.md

 #

-###Integrating VPKHeartbeat with a host app
+## Integrating VPKHeartbeat with a host app
-Check out the demo app included here.
+Check out the VPKHeartbeatDemo app included here.

-`initializeHeartbeat:` is sent once in the App Delegate.
+`initializeHeartbeat:` is sent once - typically in the App Delegate.

 `createSession:mediaObject:` should only be sent when a `VeepViewer` with video content will appear.
 A good place to do this is in the `VPKPreview` `passThroughDelegate` method: